Last updated at 15:29, 7 Nov 2014 Uploaded at 22:09, 12 Feb 2012

 It is also strongly advised to start a new game.
 Do not attempt to apply this mod to an old char - it is fixable with console commands, but will mess everything up at first.
 The older the char, the bigger the damage caused.
 Characters created with SkyRe can NOT roll back to vanilla, so backing up savegames is advised (as always).

-Since people hate reading on the internet but colorful, animated pictures are fine, here are TWO videos covering the installation process.
+Since people hate reading on the internet but colorful, animated pictures are fine, here are THREE videos covering the installation process.

 Everyone loves Gopher, so here's a video by Gopher: